 Analysis of deviant behavior from the perspective of sociological theory and research.
 Emphasis is on developing a sociological understanding and critical analysis of social theory relating to deviant, criminal, and violent behavior in various societies.
+Prerequisite: ENGL& 101 with a minimum grade of C or concurrent enrollment.

-SOC 295 Entrepreneurial & Innovative Mindset (5)
+SOC 295 Entrepreneurial and Innovative Mindset (5)

 This course is for students who want to learn more about innovation, entrepreneurship and launching a venture.
 The class will introduce the principles of an entrepreneurial mindset.
 The characteristics of the entrepreneurial mindset will be dissected and applied to the student's own entrepreneurial potential.
 Additionally, students will examine needed technical skills including business, finance, marketing, legal issues, and social media.
 This course is the same as BUS 295.
+Prerequisite: Instructor permission.

-SOC 299 Individual Study (1-5)
+SOC 299 Individual Study (1)

 A variable credit (1-5) course based on independent study contracted between an instructor and a student.
-The emphasis will be a research related project which will provide an opportunity for students to pursue indepth in an area previously or concurrently covered in a college-level course.
+The emphasis will be a research related project which will provide an opportunity for students to pursue in-depth in an area previously or concurrently covered in a college-level course.

-Prerequisite: SOC& 101 with a minimum grade of B+ and Instructor permission.
+Prerequisite: SOC& 101 with a minimum grade of B+ and instructor permission.